Pulling Google

 If Google’s base is hammering their search results to know more about BlueWidgets.com, then they will ultimately serve BlueWidgets.com as a result to their users.
 If they fail to do this, then they will lose trust among their users.

-Mike Grehan often talks about the effect of a client launching a major television commercial campaign and how there is an immediate effect on that client’s rankings in the search engines.
+Mike Grehan often discusses the impact of a client launching a major television commercial campaign and how it has an immediate effect on the client’s search engine rankings.
 This is not a coincidence, but a direct result of raising awareness of a website and Google responding to that new awareness.

 The Reality – Small Businesses Have Trouble Making Big Splashes